-- All applicants for regular projects must first submit an expression of interest, or first-stage application.
-(Please note: as stated on the previous page, funding in Call 3 is limited to specific types of applications in certain priorities.
-Expressions of interest will only be accepted in priority 1 in this call.)
-If the programme's Monitoring Committee approves the expression of interest, the project will be asked to develop and submit a full application, which is the second-stage application.
+- All regular project developers are asked to submit an expression of interest (please see the conditions for Call 1 for an exemption to this rule).
+If the programme's Monitoring Committee approves the expression of interest, the project will be asked to develop and submit a full application.
 If this is approved, the project will receive a contract and can start work. - The expression of interest is a short form application allowing the Monitoring Committee to decide whether a project proposal fits the programme and whether the planned partners, activities, budget and results seem realistic to deliver the idea.
 It is important that care is taken with preparing the expression of interest to ensure that all important information has been included in the limited space. - The purpose of the expression of interest is also to allow partners to experiment with a project proposal without making a significant time and budget commitment.
 It allows the Monitoring Committee to provide recommendations and/or conditions before the full application is submitted, such as requesting the inclusion of another country, private sector stakeholders, etc. - After an expression of interest is approved, the project team must submit a full application during one of the next two calls for full applications.
-Please note that due to the limited funding available in the programme after Call 2, successful priority 1 expressions of interest in Call 3 may only have one chance to submit a full application: Call 4.
-The date for the launch of this call has not been decided. - The full application requires detailed work plans with targets, budgets and timelines, as well as technical information and funding guarantees from partner organisations.
-A lump sum is offered to approved projects to cover their preparation costs, provided that the submitted and approved application lives up to the quality requirements (see below). - If a full application is rejected, the applicants may re-apply in the next call for proposals.
+A tentative schedule of calls for the programme period (to be published soon) will make it possible for applicants to plan their next step. - The full application requires detailed activity plans with targets, budgets and timelines, as well as technical information and funding guarantees from partner organisations.
+A lump sum is offered to approved projects to cover their preparation costs, provided that the submitted and approved application lives up to quality requirements (see below). - If a full application is rejected, the applicants may re-apply in the next call for proposals. - As explained in the general note on "Who can apply?" there are minimum requirements on the number of partners and countries represented in an application for a regular project.
+However, projects should have a positive effect on large parts of the programme area so only meeting the minimum requirements will be a considerable weakness.

-Small-scale project parameters, requirements and examples
+Small-scale project parameters and requirements